 To sum up, contracts are just glorified assertions.
 Also, there is this

-incredibly convenient syntax that spares us a whole three characters by writing Num
+incredibly convenient syntax that spares us a whole two characters by writing

 .
 So… is that all the fuss is about?